apankrat/notes/fast-case-folding/README.md

-# Fast string case conversion
+# Fast character case conversion

 Converting strings and characters between lower and upper cases is a very common need.